What it is without the legal fog

 Does this page amount to legal advice?

-No. It is a practical explanation intended to help companies understand what kind of documentation and review posture they will need.
+No. It is a practical explanation intended to help companies understand what kind of documentation and review structure they will need.

 What is usually missing first?

 Not always policy.
-Very often it is a coherent, shareable package that explains the system, its issues, its evidence and the current review posture.
+Very often it is a coherent, shareable package that explains the system, its issues, its evidence and its current review state.
+In other words: AI documentation for compliance.

 Where does HREVN help?

-HREVN helps turn fragmented review work into a dossier that can be shared, reviewed and defended more credibly.
+HREVN helps turn fragmented review work into a dossier that can be shared, reviewed and used with more confidence.

 If you want to see this translated into a concrete scenario, that is the next step.